 Where the shirt is produced is another factor in the workmanship, quality and price of the shirt.
 Producing in Italy, while the craftsmanship is great, is cost prohibitive to most retailers.
 Producing in even China is now considered expensive to most, moving production to lower cost producing countries such as Bangladesh, Indonesia and now Vietnam.

 So there you have it.
 I hope this article provides some insight into shirt making and why all shirts are not created equal.
 At Wilkes & Riley, you will find the best of both worlds: Italian made shirts using fine quality fabrics from mills like Canclini.
 Additionally, we offer post-cured garment dipped, wrinkle free shirts made with 100% Supima cotton, which is grown only in the United States.
-Whether you like a tailored fit, which is our universal fit for most body types, or our slim fit, which keeps retains comfort but eliminates excess fabric, we have a shirt that will fit you.
+Whether you like a classic, tailored or slim fit we offer a fit that will be ideal for most men.
 Don’t worry, if for any reason your shirt doesn’t fit you, we’ll happily take it back.